Mstager/Purple_Martin_scripts/README.md

    		R script for conducting weather anomaly analyses and generating Figure 1b; requires **Table_S5.csv**.

 	7c) **Carcass.R** \
-    		R script for conducting morphological analyses and generating Figures 1d and S3 using quantititave magnetic resonance data from carcasses; requires **Table_S3.csv** and **Table_S4.csv**.
+    		R script for conducting morphological analyses and generating Figures 1d and S3 using quantitative magnetic resonance data from carcasses; requires **Table_S3.csv** and **Table_S4.csv**.

    	7d) **2021_scout-arrival-data-pre_Feb20.csv** \
    		Scout arrival data for the 2021 breeding season (across all U.S. states) pruned to include only dates before February 20, 2021.
 Used to plot Figure1a.